Cole Beasley's time in Buffalo is finished.

 Though he's played a secondary role for the entirety of his career, Beasley's name remained in the online conversation last year for off-field reasons.
 The receiver attracted attention for his outspoken stance against vaccinations for COVID-19, and eventually landed on the reserve/COVID-19 list late in the regular season.
 He and teammate Isaiah McKenzie were both fined for not wearing masks inside the team facility during the 2021 season.

 Buffalo re-signed McKenzie -- who is six years younger than Beasley -- this week, while veteran Emmanuel Sanders' contract officially expired with the start of the new league year Wednesday.
-The Bills appear set to proceed with a younger receiving corps that includes the trio of Stefon Diggs, Gabriel Davis and McKenzie.
+The Bills appear set to proceed with a younger receiving corps that includes the trio of Stefon Diggs, Gabe Davis and McKenzie.
 With a deep class of rookie receivers coming, it's fair to expect Buffalo to add to the position in April's draft.